wp-plugins/custom-menu-wizard/readme.txt

 == Upgrade Notice ==

+= 2.0.0 =

+**!
+Possible Breaker !** My apologies if this affects you, but there are 2 possible scenarios where settings that previously resulted in no output *might* now produce output :
++ if you have set a `Children of` filter, **and** you have changed the `Start Level` to a level greater than 2, or
++ if you have set the `Children of` filter to Current Parent/Root Item, and you have **not** set the "no ancestor" fallback.
+*__If you think you may be impacted, please check the [Changelog](http://wordpress.org/plugins/custom-menu-wizard/changelog/) for a fuller explanation of what has changed.__*

+New options :
++ `Items` allows specific menu item ids to be listed, as an alternative to the other filters
++ `Relative to "Current" Item` allows a limited Depth to be calculated relative to the current menu item
++ `Must Contain "Current" Item` requires that there be no output unless the resultant list contains the current menu item.
+Rebuilt the "demo" facility as an "assist" wizard for the widget It is now fully interactive with the widget instance, and generates the entire shortcode according to the widget instance settings.

 = 1.2.2 =

 Bugfix : The fallback for Current Item with no children was failing because the parent's children weren't being picked out correctly

 = 1.2.1 =